Ben Stiller and Christine Taylor Call It Quits After 17 Years of Marriage

 The couple, who met while filming a failed pilot, tied the knot in May 2000 in Hawaii.
 The two stars, known for their comedic roles, shared the screen in several projects, including Zoolander, Dodgeball: A True Underdog Story, Tropic Thunder, Arrested Development and most recently, the sequel to Zoolander.

-In an 2007 interview, Stiller told ET that when he met her, he thought to himself, “That’s the person.
+In a 2007 interview, Stiller told ET that when he met her, he thought to himself, “That’s the person.
 It was like, ‘Wow, this is a great person.
 I love her.’”

 Two years into their marriage, the couple welcomed daughter Ella Olivia, and son Quinlin Dempsey in 2005.